 Another “American” of foreign ancestry, Syrian Tony George of Westlake, has enough money to buy off a few “activists” who have no “ethnic loyalty” to the Black community nor any appreciation for the legacies of its leaders.
 George can’t vote in Cleveland and the argument his supporters are pushing was heard in 1934, 1953, 1971, 1978, 1981 and every other year they trotted out the word “reform.”
 Regardless of the “stated” reasons the behind the scenes reasons are racial.

-The trouble Black councilmembers face today is that instead of pushing a “Black political agenda” they pushed a “Democratic Party political agenda” that the majority of Black people in this town rejected.
+The trouble American Negro councilmembers face today is that instead of pushing a “Black political agenda” they pushed a “Democratic Party political agenda” that the majority of American Negro people in this town rejected.
 They didn’t study our past before they moved forward.

-They also didn’t look out for the voters who would naturally look out for them as Democrats who happened to be Black.
+They also didn’t look out for the voters who would naturally look out for them as Democrats who happened to be American Negroes.
 Pushing party loyalty over ethnic loyalty leaves them without a protective ethnic base.
-Back in my day Black families joined both parties to make sure Black families benefited no matter which party was in power.
+Back in my day Black families joined both parties to make sure American Negro families benefited no matter which party was in power.